stringparser/runtime/docs/runtime-api.md

   handle: [Function: getProfile]
 }
 ```
+> Note: `parent` and `children` properties are made non-enumerable by default so deep cloning is avoided.

 ## runtime.stack
 ```js
 function stack(...arguments[, object props])
 ```
-Constructs a consumable stack object which, upon call, will be used to
+On first call constructs a consumable stack object which will be used to
 invoke and give context to its `...arguments`.

 _arguments_